Other Exercises

 Let me take you by the hand

-And lead you through the of London
+And you the streets of London

 I'll show you something